Mohammedbashirsulima/Superstore-Dashboard/README.md

-# Superstore-Dashboard
+# Superstore Dashboard

-Power BI dashboard template for the Sample - Superstore dataset, providing insights into sales performance.
+This repository contains a Power BI dashboard template for the Sample - Superstore dataset.

+## Overview

+The dashboard provides insights into sales performance across different regions, product categories, and customer segments.
+Key metrics include total sales, profit, and quantity sold.

+## How to Use

+1. Download the `.pbit` file from this repository.
+2. Open Power BI Desktop and load the template.
+3. Connect your data source if needed and refresh the data.

+## Key Insights

+- **Total Sales**: $2.30M
+- **Total Profit**: $286K
+- **Top Performing Category**: Technology
+- **Top Performing Region**: West